-The basic Advanced Air Quality System is a pump providing seawater to an exhaust gas cleaning tower installed in a ship’s engine exhaust system below the funnel.
-Seawater is pumped into spray arrays inside the tower as the engine exhaust passes through, creating a chemical-mechanical process that removes the sulfur dioxide (SO2) and most particulate matter (PM) from the engine exhaust.
+The basic Advanced Air Quality System is a pump bringing seawater to an exhaust gas cleaning tower installed in a ship’s funnel.
+Seawater is pumped into spray arrays inside the tower, a process that removes the sulfur dioxide (SO2) and most particulate matter (PM) from the engine exhaust.

-As the seawater drains from the tower, it is passed through a wash-water filter (in port) and then treated as needed to raise pH levels and then released back to the sea, meeting or exceeding all applicable water quality standards.
+As the seawater drains from the tower, it is treated as needed to raise pH levels and then released back to the sea, meeting or exceeding all applicable water quality standards.

 - Seawater Pump & Variable Frequency Drive